azat-co/practicalnode/chapter4/chapter4.md

         can be written in JavaScript.
 It is huge.
 ```

-THe output will contain attributes defined with parenthesis `(key=value)`, JavaScript code which will be executed when the page is viewed in the browsers and of course text which can start on a new line if you use a dot `.` after the element or parenthesis.
-The `#` means it's an id attribute while the dot in the element means a class attribute.
-And omitting the element name like we did with the `#container.col` will produce `<div>` with id `container` and class `col`.
+The output will contain attributes defined with parenthesis `(key=value)`, such as `id`, `class`, `type` and `lang`.
+The output will also have JavaScript code that will be executed when the page is viewed in the browsers.
+The output will also have text in `<p>`.
+A dot `.` after the element name or parenthesis allows to define text on a new line and to use multiple lines as show in the last `p` element.

+The `#` means it's an `id` attribute, whereas the dot in the element means a `class` attribute.
+Thus, omitting the element name like we did with the `#container.col` will produce `<div>` with the id `container` and class `col`.
+See for yourself:

 ```html
 <!DOCTYPE html>